 We often say that the beauty of this land is “untouched”.
 Vast mountains, rivers, creatures, and forests served up for people to visit, live and play on.
 But it is not untouched, rather it has been touched so very well, cared for by the Squamish Nation and Lil’wat Nation peoples since time immemorial.

-The Community Reconciliation Canoe aims to bridge any distance between all the hearts travelling to this land, those living in appreciation on it, and the original peoples who steward the landscape before you.
-Together, a canoe is being created, thoughtfully carved by Master Carvers, Elders, youth from the Nations, residents of Whistler and visitors who come to play here.
+The Community Reconciliation Canoe bridges any distance between all the hearts travelling to this land, those living in appreciation on it, and the original peoples who steward the landscape before you.
+Together, a canoe was created, thoughtfully carved by Master Carvers, Elders, youth from the Nations, residents of Whistler and visitors who come to play here.
 The Community Reconciliation Canoe is a vessel to bridge Nations, residents, and visitors together – reminding us of a common thread between us – a connection, appreciation and reverence for the land and beauty that is Cwítima (‘Whistler’ – Lil’wat Nation), Sk̲wik̲w (‘Whistler’ – Squamish Nation).

-The Squamish Lil’wat Cultural Centre (SLCC) will host the carving of the Community Reconciliation Canoe, with Master Carver Chief Ray Natraoro (Ses Siyam) of Squamish Nation leading SLCC Apprentices through spring and summer of 2022, carving the canoe at the entrance to SLCC’s Great Hall.
-As part of the Salish Summer Carving Series, the carving will begin with a blessing ceremony on Wednesday, April 27th and feature in guided tours Wednesday’s through Sunday’s, 11 am and 3 pm until September 4th, 2022.
+In the summer of 2022, the Squamish Lil’wat Cultural Centre (SLCC) hosted the carving of the Community Reconciliation Canoe, with Master Carver Chief Ray Natraoro (Ses Siyam) of Squamish Nation leading SLCC Apprentices, Brandon Hall (Squamish Nation) and Q̓áwam̓ Redmond Andrews (Lil’wat Nation) carving the canoe at the entrance to SLCC’s Great Hall.
+As part of the Salish Summer Carving Series, the carving began with a blessing ceremony in April of 2022 and showcased carvers working and featured in guided tours throughout the summer.

 “The ability to have a Master Artist teaching their apprentices is extremely valuable to the SLCC and our Ambassadors.
 This is our traditional education system, the transfer of knowledge is a sacred, long-lasting bond.
 We don’t just learn the technical side of canoe carving, we learn the protocols, sustainability, family connections and the history of our people.” says Mixalhítsa7 Alison Pascal, Curator at the SLCC.
 “Ses Siyam Ray Natraoro is a wealth of knowledge; he’s a renowned artist of traditional work, using Salish forms in contemporary styles, as a canoe carver and a song maker, it’s an amazing opportunity for Brandon and Q̓áwam̓ Redmond to work with him this summer.”

-Guests, neighbours, school groups and members are invited to come visit, watch the carvers in action, take a special curated Canoe Tour, listen to the songs of these river and ocean vessels, and take your own turn – thoughtfully carving with good intention at the old fallen cedar, being part of giving it a new life to commemorate SLCC’s Salish Summer Carving Series, and continuing our journey towards reconciliation.
-Everyone will be gifted with the cedar shavings of their efforts, urging you to keep it as a reminder of our commitment to moving forward together, or to bring it as an offering to the place you connect to in Whistler, turning your reverence for this land into a deep appreciation for the Nations and the ancestors who have protected it for the last 10,000 years.
-As an alternative to carving, we invite younger guests to sign their names on the paddle as a symbol of connection to the canoe carving project and symbolize their commitment to paddle together in reconciliation.
+Guests, neighbours, school groups and members visited, and watched the carvers in action, some taking a special curated Canoe Tour, listening to the songs of these river and ocean vessels, and taking their own turn – thoughtfully carving with good intention at the old fallen cedar, being part of giving it a new life to commemorate SLCC’s Salish Summer Carving Series, and continuing our journey towards reconciliation.
+Everyone was able to be gifted with the cedar shavings of their efforts, urging them to keep it as a reminder of our commitment to moving forward together or to bring it as an offering to the place they connect to in Whistler, turning their reverence for this land into a deep appreciation for the Nations and the ancestors who have protected it for the last 10,000 years.
+As an alternative to carving, younger guests were invited to sign their names on the paddle as a symbol of connection to the canoe carving project and symbolize their commitment to paddle together in reconciliation.

 #SLCCSalishSummer #SLCCCommunityReconciliationCanoe #IAmWithTheSLCC

-Through this Community Reconciliation Canoe the SLCC cultivates the distinctive Skw̲xw̲ú7mesh and Lílw̓at7úl ways – the authentic Indigenous culture of the shared territories that Whistler stands on, sharing a truly meaningful cultural experience with the community, guests and global audience.
+Through this Community Reconciliation Canoe, the SLCC cultivate the distinctive Skw̲xw̲ú7mesh and Lílw̓at7úl ways – the authentic Indigenous culture of the shared territories that Whistler stands on, sharing a truly meaningful cultural experience with the community, guests and global audience.

 The Squamish Lil’wat Cultural Centre would like to thank Pacific Economic Development Canada, BC Arts Council and the Resort Municipality of Whistler for their generous support of the Community Reconciliation Canoe.